-Sheet aluminum is formed by stamping or spinning, and it requires alloy to make it strong.
-Pots and pans may contain alloyed aluminum, for example, with common alloys like magnesium, copper, and bronze combining with the material for strength and durability.
+Sheet aluminum is formed by stamping or spinning, and it requires an alloy to make it strong.
+Pots and pans may contain alloyed aluminum, for example, with common alloys like magnesium, copper, and bronze combined with the material for strength and durability.

 4. Clad Aluminum

 Clad aluminum—AKA treated aluminum—involves zinc, silicon, copper, stainless steel, nickel, or magnesium coating.
 Cladding increases corrosion resistance because bare aluminum is highly susceptible to corrosion.

 Clad aluminum is standard in the aircraft and food processing industries because of how durable it is.